 Even though mice play a huge role in laboratories as they’re used in research studies to make our medical and pharmaceutics worlds more innovative, the many things that these pesky organisms can have on humans can hardly be overlooked.

-They are a big health hazard to the victim and a huge major societal problem that requires immediate addressing.
+They are a big health hazard to the victim and a major societal problem requiring immediate addressing.

 The above are just a few of the many effects pests and rodents can have on one’s health.